fuzzylogicxx/fuzzylogic/posts/tables-and-pseudo-tables-lessons-and-tactics.md

 </div>
 ```

-I like the idea of looking at alternatives to tables but don’t think I’d pick this approach right now.
-Where there are lots of focusable elements it turns multiple tab-stops into _one_ (the grid is a single _widget_) which is perhaps useful for some cases, but I’ve yet to encounter them.
-This then requires you to do manual focus management within the widget.
+I like the idea of looking at alternatives to tables but don’t think I’d take this approach right now.
+Where there are lots of focusable elements it turns those multiple tab-stops into _one_ (the grid is a single _widget_) which is perhaps useful for some cases, but I’ve yet to encounter them.
+It’d also require you to do manual focus management within the widget.

 It’s an interesting approach though, and one I’ll keep in the back of my mind.

-## You can achieve table “bells and whistles” accessibly
+## You can achieve “bells and whistles” within a table accessibly

 Here are some handy techniques – done accesibly – courtesy of Adrian Roselli: